Come Back! Teaching Your Dog to Come When Called

 We weren’t prepared for adolescence.
 For very young pups and anxious dogs safety is a primary reward, they naturally stay close to the group, whereas the hormones of adolescence awaken a dog to other delights.
 The desire of a dog to stay close to you for safety can no longer be relied upon.
 This is the time that a young dog may have to go back onto a long line, be walked with different dogs or exercised in a secure field.

 We didn’t understand how much could be achieved at home or on lead.
-Neither distance or free running is essential to building positive associations between dogs and people, a 6ft (2m) training lead can get you started.
+Neither distance or free running is essential to building positive 'recall' associations.
+A 6ft (2m) training lead can get you started.
 Noticing when your dog stops an activity to follow or watch you, can be rewarded.
 Words, cues and actions can be added as your dog moves with you around the house and garden.

 Need more help?